laidbackware/platform-automation-shrinker/README.md

 ./shrink.sh
 ```
 After completion `docker image list` will show the existing image and a new image with `-skinny` appended to the tag.<br/>
-In the repo directory there will be a file containing the inital take (without the : symbol) appended with -skinny.
+In the repo directory there will be a file containing the inital tag (without the : symbol) appended with -skinny.
 E.g. `platform-automation-5.0.9-skinny.tgz`.<br/>
-The output file name/location can be overrode but exporting a custom value.
+The output file name/location can be overridden by exporting a custom value.
 E.g. `export OUTPUT_FILE=/tmp/export.tgz`